kuma35/thinking-forth-jp/sphinx/preface2004.rst

-I also OCRed all the pages at some point using Transym OCR tool (others used the same tool in their transcription effort), and did the cleanup/vectorization pass on the images for .
+I also OCRed all the pages at some point using Transym OCR tool (others used the same tool in their transcription effort), and did the cleanup/vectorization pass on the images for Chapter Three.

 Bernd Paysan: